ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 # Introduction

-This document picks up the popular JSONPath specification dated 2007-02-21 {{JSONPath-orig}} and provides a normative definition for it.
-In its current state, it is a strawman document showing what needs to be covered.

-JSON is defined by {{RFC8259}}.
+JavaScript Object Notation (JSON, {{-json}}) is a popular representation format for structured data values.
+JSONPath defines a string syntax for identifying values within a JSON value.

-JSONPath is not intended as a replacement, but as a more powerful companion, to JSON Pointer {{RFC6901}}. \[insert reference to section where the relationship is detailed.
+JSONPath is not intended as a replacement, but as a more powerful companion, to JSON Pointer {{RFC6901}}. [^json-pointer-missing]

+[^json-pointer-missing]:
+    Insert reference to section where the relationship is detailed.
     The purposes of the two syntaxes are different.
     Pointer is for isolating a single location within a document.
-Path is a query syntax that can also be used to pull multiple locations.]
+    Path is a query syntax that can also be used to pull multiple locations.

 ## Terminology